 Millions of low-wage workers in our country work full-time and still can’t afford life’s basic necessities.
 How can we expect hardworking people to support themselves and their families on $7.25 an hour?
 That’s just $15,080 a year for a full-time worker—$3,000 below the poverty line for a family of three.
 And income inequality is at an all-time high: the CEOs of the 500 largest U.S. companies make an average salary of $10.5 million.

-The U.S. Congress is currently considering the Fair Minimum Wage Act of 2013, which would make the following vital advances:
+The U.S. Congress is currently considering the Fair Minimum Wage Act, which would make the following vital advances:

 Three and a half million people of color would be lifted out of poverty if Congress raised the minimum wage to $10.10, according to a new report from the restaurant workers’ group ROC United.
 They would be the majority of the six million people overall who would be lifted out of poverty.
 People of color are far more likely to work minimum wage jobs, as they represent 42 percent of those earners even though they make up just 32 percent of the workforce.
 (From 'How Raising the Minimum Wage is a Racial Justice Issue' by Bryce Covert, Jun 21, 2013).